 Pandas is a popular data manipulation library in Python, widely used for data analysis and data science tasks.
 Pandas Dataframe is a two-dimensional labeled data structure with columns of potentially different types, similar to a spreadsheet or SQL table.
-One of the common tasks in data manipulation is adding new rows or columns to an existing dataframe.
-It might seem like a trivial task, but choosing the right method to add rows or columns can significantly impact the performance and efficiency of your code.
+One of the common tasks in data manipulation when working with Pandas package in Python is how to add new columns and rows to an existing and empty dataframe.
+It might seem like a trivial task, but choosing the right method to add a row to a dataframe as well as adding a column can significantly impact the performance and efficiency of your code.

-In this blog, we will explore the different ways to add rows and columns to a Pandas Dataframe.
-We will look into different methods available in Pandas, such as .loc, .iloc, .append, .concat, and many more.
-While working on a data project using Python programming, there are several scenarios when you’ll need to add new rows and columns to your Dataframe.
+In this blog, we will explore how to add data to the Pandas dataframe including adding new rows and columns.
+We will look into different methods available on Dataframe in Pandas, such as .loc, .insert, .concat, .append, and many more.
+While working on a data project using Python programming, there are several scenarios when you’ll need to add new rows and columns to your existing Dataframe.
 In this article, we will show you how to do it.
-As data scientists or data analysts, you must get a good understanding of how to add Dataframe rows and columns.
+As data scientists or data analysts, you must get a good understanding of how to add a row to an existing or empty Dataframe as well as add a column.

 import pandas as pd